broadinstitute/quickboard/README.md

 ## Usage

 Once you have some datasets you'd like to visualize and present with a dashboard, you can start making Quickboard components to achieve this purpose.
-The general layout of a Quickboard consists of:
+Check out the [Component Gallery](docs/component_gallery.md) to see what you can create with just a few lines of code.

+Once you have a few components you'd like to put together into a larger app, or to take advantage of using tab-level plugin interactions, you can use a few of the other Quickboard classes to achieve this.
+The general layout of a full Quickboard consists of:
 * a **Quickboard** object to hold everything together;
 * a (n optional) list of **BaseTab** objects to organize visuals into tabs;
 * a **Sidebar** calibrated to hold different *plugins* based on the current tab.